aman010mishra/Hospital_Management_System/README.md

 ## Project Info

-This project is built and maintained by **[Debashis SAu]**.
+This project is built and maintained by **[Aman Mishra]**.
 It is designed to provide a seamless hospital management system with a focus on efficiency and user experience.

 ## How can I edit this code?